-Born in the Eastern Cape, and having spent his working career in Johannesburg, before being imprisoned on Robben Island for his political beliefs, Nelson Mandela doesn’t have many ties to KwaZulu-Natal.
+Born in the Eastern Cape and spending his working career in Johannesburg before being imprisoned on Robben Island for his political beliefs, Nelson Mandela doesn’t have many ties to KwaZulu-Natal.
 Yet, it was here, in KZN, that two of the most historic events in Mandela’s life took place.
 The occasions could almost be described as the beginning and end of Mandela’s fight for freedom, dividing his life into two distinct parts.

 I knew in that instant that my life on the run was over; my seventeen months of ‘freedom’ were about to end.

 Claiming to be a chauffeur, Mandela identified himself as David Motsamayi, the name of one of his former clients, and an alias that Mandela used while on the run.
 After asking a number of questions, Sergeant Vorster, who according to Mandela looked unkempt, presumably the result of having waited in his car for a number of days for Mandela to pass through Howick, replied with “Ag, you’re Nelson Mandela, and this is Cecil Williams, and you are under arrest!”.

 The pair were detained in separate cells, allowing Mandela time to contemplate his future:

 I had always known that arrest was a possibility, but even freedom fighters practise denial, and in my cell that night I realised I was not prepared for the reality of capture and confinement.

 Mandela was charged with incitement, and leaving the country without a passport, and on the 7th November 1962, was sentenced to five years in prison.
 He would go on to spend a total of 27 years behind bars after being convicted of sabotage, and narrowly escaping the death penalty.